2292amit/adirun/README.md

-# 🏃‍♂️ Infinite Runner Game
+# 🏃‍♂️ Adi's Running Game

 An exciting browser-based infinite runner game with platforms, hurdles, and strategic gameplay!